A look at pardons, clemency in waning weeks of Trump tenure

 ALFRED LEE CRUM:

-Associated Press writers Kevin Freking and Michelle L. Price contributed to this report.
+Associated Press writers Zeke Miller, Jill Colvin, Eric Tucker, Michael Balsamo in Washington and Michelle Price in Las Vegas contributed to this report.

 Sign up for Daily Newsletters